 Figure 4.
 Prior to January 2019, login activity peaked in July, corresponding to the effective date of mandatory use.
-In January, the PDMP recorded 903 logins, a 122.4% increase from the previous month.
+In January, the PDMP recorded 903 logins, a 122.4% increase from the previous month; however, patient prescription query trends do not indicate a corresponding increase with this login peak (see figure 6).